muquit/privategpt/README.md

 * Windows

-# Requirements
+# Requirements (ollama and python3)

 - [ollama](https://ollama.com) - you have to install, read below.
 - python3

 Check if python3 is installed by typing `python3 --version`.
-If not, your have to install it.
+If not, you have to install it.
 Please look at [https://www.python.org/](https://www.python.org/) for information.